Worldbuilding

-Worldbuilding is the process of constructing a world, originally an imaginary one, sometimes associated with a fictional universe.
-Developing an imaginary setting with coherent qualities such as a history, geography, and ecology is a key task for many science fiction or fantasy writers.
-Worldbuilding often involves the creation of geography, a backstory, flora, fauna, inhabitants, technology and often if writing speculative fiction, different races.
-This may include social customs as well as invented languages for the world.
+Worldbuilding is the process of constructing an imaginary world or setting, sometimes associated with a fictional universe.
+Developing the world with coherent qualities such as a history, geography, culture and ecology is a key task for many science fiction or fantasy writers.
+Worldbuilding often involves the creation of geography, a backstory, flora, fauna, inhabitants, technology, and often if writing speculative fiction, different peoples.
+This may include social customs as well as invented languages (often called conlangs) for the world.

 The world could encompass different planets spanning vast distances of space or be limited in scope to a single small village.
-World building exists in novels, tabletop role-playing games, and visual media such as films, video games and comics.
-Prior to 1900 most worldbuilding was conducted by novelists, who could leave imagination of the fictional setting in part to the reader.
+Worldbuilding exists in novels, tabletop role-playing games, and visual media such as films, video games, and comics.
+Prior to 1900, most worldbuilding was conducted by novelists, who could leave imagination of the fictional setting in part to the reader.
 Some authors of fiction set multiple works in the same world.
 This is known as a fictional universe.
 For example, science fiction writer Jack Vance set a number of his novels in the Gaean Reach, a fictional region of space.
 A fictional universe with works by multiple authors is known as a shared world.
-One example of such is the Star Wars Expanded Universe.
+One notable example of such is the Star Wars Expanded Universe.

 Etymology

-The term "world-building" was first used in the Edinburgh Review in December 1820 and appeared in A.S.
-Eddington's Space Time and Gravitation: An Outline of the General Relativity Theory (1920) to describe the thinking out of hypothetical worlds with different physical laws.
+The term "world-building" was first used in the Edinburgh Review in December 1820 and appeared in Arthur Eddington's Space Time and Gravitation: An Outline of the General Relativity Theory (1920) to describe the thinking out of hypothetical worlds with different physical laws.
 The term has been used in science fiction and fantasy criticism since appearing in R.A.
 Lupoff's Edgar Rice Burroughs: Master of Adventure (1965).